brahianrosswill/ComfyUI-geltz/README.md

 ### Filters

-All filters listed below use batched tensor operations for speed.
+Using batched tensor operations for speed.

 **Kuwahara Filter (kwh)**
 Fast edge-preserving filter selecting mean color from the minimum-variance quadrant.